ibm-cloud-docs/discovery-data/known-issues.md

   - Solution: Complete the following steps during the installation:

     1. Start installing Watson Discovery.
-    2. After watson-discovery-operator module completes, check if a WatsonDiscovery custom resource is created.
-To do so, run the following command:
+    2. After watson-discovery-operator module completes, check if a WatsonDiscovery custom resource is created by running the following command:

       ```
       oc get WatsonDiscovery wd